Learning Support Assistant – SEN (Trauma-Informed Practice)

 Safeguarding and Equal Opportunities

 Inspire EHC and our partner school are committed to safeguarding and promoting the welfare of children and young people.
-All applicants must hold or be willing to obtain an enhanced DBS check and provide two professional references.
+All applicants must have or be willing to obtain an enhanced DBS and provide two professional references.
+We welcome applicants from all backgrounds.
+Visa sponsorship is not available for this role.

-If you are ready to make a real difference and bring a trauma-informed, compassionate approach to your work, apply today to become a Learning Support Assistant (LSA) in Bury St Edmunds, Suffolk.
+If you are ready to make a meaningful difference and bring a trauma-informed, compassionate approach to supporting young people, apply today to become a Learning Support Assistant in Bury St Edmunds, Suffolk.
+Help create a safe, engaging and encouraging environment where every child can thrive.

 More jobs from this recruiter